Laesod/gateway/README.md

 - multilanguage support(as many languages as needed) for db fields (as example check description field for ProjectEntity);

 General notes:
-- for email account that will be used as a sender turn on acction should be done here: https://www.google.com/settings/security/lesssecureapps
+- for email account that will be used as a sender turn on action should be done here: https://www.google.com/settings/security/lesssecureapps